felixenchiparamban/Haskell-testat/README.md

 ## Function References and Examples

-In this section we explain the necessary steps how the functions can be used in order to generate a best suitable timetable.
+In this section we explain the necessary steps how the functions can be used to generate a best suited timetable.

 ### Step 1: getMyModulesPlan

-The `getMyModulesPlan` function returns all timeslots (lecture and exercises) for the given modules.
+The `getMyModulesPlan` function returns all the timeslots (lecture and exercises) for the given modules.

 ```hs
 *Main> step1 = getMyModulesPlan [OO, SE]